nickmflorin/happybudget/README.md

 Finally, we need to create and edit a `.env.local` file in the project root to include the configuration that the frontend application relies on.
-This file is not version tracked.
+This file is not version tracked, and you should ask a team member for the values that are needed to populate the `.env.local` file.

-You can refer to the `base_env` file, but for a quick look this is generally what it should look like to get things running locally:

 ## Development